Diocese of Concordia-Pordenone: Canons and cathedral

-The cathedral was staffed and administered by a corporation of Canons.
+The cathedral was staffed and administered by a corporation of Canons, called the Chapter.
 In 1191, Bishop Romulus decreed the reduction in number of the Canons from twenty-two to sixteen.
 The change was sanctioned by the Patriarch of Aquileia on 14 December 1191.
 He also renewed the obligation of the Canons to reside together.

 Bishop Articus da Castello (1318–1331) attempted, without success, to reform the cathedral Chapter, by appointing Canons who would agree to live in Concordia, where there was a dormitorium canonice and a claustrum.
 The problem was made difficult because both the Provost and the Dean were non-residential.
 In order to ensure that the regular liturgical services were held in the cathedral at Concordia, on 3 April 1339 Bishop Guido de Guisis (1334–1347) established three mansionarii to assume the duties that the Canons would not perform.

 Returning from the Council of Trent, Bishop Pietro Querini (1537–1584) began a counter-reformational program with a general visitation of the institutions of his diocese (1566), during which he indicated to the cathedral Chapter that they should put their own discipline in order, and that they should address the equitable distribution of prebends.
 The result was a capitulary act of 15 January 1567, declaring that the Chapter had three dignitaries (the Dean, the Provost, and the Archdeacon), and assigning specific prebends to six Canons who were priests, two to deacons, and one to a subdeacon.
 In 2020, the cathedral had a Chapter composed of three dignities (the Dean, the Theologus and the Penitentiarius) and three Canons, with four honorary Canons.